 Many of the other 54 remaining projects received votes from the judges, which speaks to the overall quality of the projects showcased during the event as well as to the strength of the table staging and staffing.
 I managed to get photos (with the permission of the student teams) of some of the projects that I thought excelled at the table staging component of the assignment.
 I include these images (along with photos of some of the Georgia Tech faculty and staff I ran into) in the next section alongside my interview with the 2019 Spring Expo coordinators.

-Expo Planning & Sustainability: an Interview Amanda Girard and Alyshia Jackson
+Expo Planning & Sustainability: an Interview with Amanda Girard and Alyshia Jackson

 KellyAnn Fitzpatrick: Starting off, can each of you briefly introduce yourself and tell us about your role at Georgia Tech.